 The Chinese terms are not original but were invented by modern Chinese scholars studying the Shang oracle inscriptions.

-The first scholarly study on the oracle bone inscriptions was Sun Yirang's Qiwen juli.
-It was followed by a lot of further studies of which only the most important shall be mentioned here:
+The first scholarly study on the oracle bone inscriptions was Sun Yirang's 孫詒讓 (1848–1908) Qiwen juli 契文舉例.
+It was followed by quite a number of further studies of which only the most important shall be mentioned here:

 |殷墟文字記||Yinxu wenzi ji||唐蘭 Tang Lan|